-The intensities of all luminal regions can be enhanced by the transmittance mapping method (section 2.1).
-With the proposed level-set based lumen segmentation method multiple lumens can therefore be simultaneously segmented, as shown in Fig.10)(a).
-The steps illustrated in Fig.2 and described in section 2.2 were followed for this segmentation.
-It can be noticed that all the larger lumens and smaller microvascular lumens (at 11 and 12 'o' clock position in Fig.10(a)) were segmented by this approach.
-Common lumen segmentation methods,^{1,2,4} have generally been shown for single simple lumen geometries.
-Whilst observation of multiple lumens (as in Fig.10(a)) may not be common, lumen dissections are not uncommonly observed in coronary artery diseases.^{10,21} It can also be shown that the proposed method can also extract elements of the plaque associated microvasculature, a prevalent feature related to atherosclerotic plaque progression.^{22,23} By applying the proposed segmentation approach to a pullback it was possible to not only construct a 3D vessel geometry but also visualize the microvascular branch associated with the main artery (see, Fig.10(b)).
+The intensities of all luminal regions can be enhanced by the transmittance mapping method (Sec.
+2.1).
+With the proposed level-set-based lumen segmentation method, multiple lumens can be simultaneously segmented, as shown in Fig. 10(a).
+The steps illustrated in Fig. 2 and described in Sec.
+2.2 were followed for this segmentation.
+It can be noticed that all the larger lumens and smaller microvascular lumens [at 11 and 12 "o" clock positions in Fig. 10(a)] were segmented by this approach.
+Common lumen segmentation methods^{1,2,4} have generally been shown for single simple lumen geometries.
+While observation of multiple lumens [as in Fig. 10(a)] may not be common, lumen dissections are not uncommonly observed in coronary artery diseases.^{10,21} It can also be shown that the proposed method can also extract elements of the plaque associated with microvasculature, a prevalent feature related to atherosclerotic plaque progression.^{22,23} By applying the proposed segmentation approach to a pullback, it was possible to not only construct a 3-D vessel geometry, but also visualize the microvascular branch associated with the main artery [see Fig. 10(b)].

-Fig 10 Segmentation of multiple lumen using the proposed method. (a)Lumen shapes of various sizes have been simultaneously segmented using the proposed method. (b)3D visualization of the lumen geometry.
+Fig. 10 Segmentation of multiple lumen using the proposed method. (a) Lumen shapes of various sizes have been simultaneously segmented using the proposed method. (b) 3-D visualization of the lumen geometry.

-7 Comparison of the proposed segmentation methods with other methods
+7 Comparison of the Proposed Segmentation Methods with Other Methods

-The performance of the proposed segmentation method was compared with another contour evolution approach - Chan-Vese24(CV) method and manual segmentation.
-The CV method has been employed for IV-OCT image segmentation,1 whereas manual segmenta-
+The performance of the proposed segmentation method was compared with another contour evolution approach-the Chan-Vese24 (CV) method and manual segmentation.
+The CV method has been employed for IV-OCT image segmentation,1 whereas manual segmentation is still a gold standard for lumen segmentation and is commonly used for validating (as in Sec.
+4) the techniques.